-Long-term administration of NSAIDs has resulted in renal papillary necrosis and other renal iniury.
-Renal toxicity has also been seen in patients in windin terial procasagiantinis raive a complessaory role in the maintenance or lend pertussion.
-In these patients, administration of an NSAID may cause a dose-dependent reduction in prostaglandini formation and, secondarily, in renal blood flow, which may precipitate overt renal decompensation.
-Patients at greatest risk of this reaction are those with impaired renal function, dehydration, hypovolemia, heart failure, liver dysfunction, those taking diuretics and ACE-inhibitors or ARBs, and the elderly.
+seen in patients in which rena procagnations have a compensatory fole in the maintenance on terms periods in these patients, administration of an NSAID may cause a dose-dependent reduction in prostaglandin formation and, secondarily, in renal blood flow, which may precipitate overt renal decompensation.
+Patients at greatest risk of this reaction are those with impaired renal function, dehydration, hypovolemia, heart failure, liver dysfunction, those taking diuretics and ACE-inhibitors or ARBs, and the eldedry.
 Discontinuation of NSAID therapy was usually followed by recovery to the pretreatment state.